IQSS/dataverse-client-r/README.md

 3. Hard-code a default server in your own environment.
 Direct your `.Renviron` file directly or open it by `usethis::edit_r_environ()`.
     Then enter `DATAVERSE_SERVER = "dataverse.harvard.edu"`.
+However,
+    doing this may make your scripts not replicable to other people who do not have access to the environment.

-In all cases, values should be the Dataverse server, without the “https” prefix or the “/api” URL path, etc.
+In all cases, values should be the Dataverse server, without the “https” prefix or the “/api” URL path.

 ### Data Download